top of page

 3. $450 Standard access

-4. $600 Final priority
+4. $600 Base priority

-How does lot selection work?
+How does 1 acre lot selection work?

 After purchase, a Lot Selection Window opens.